Plant Explosion Injury Lawyers

 Secondary, Tertiary & Quaternary Injuries

 - Secondary Injuries - This category of explosion injuries involves those that result from flying debris and bomb fragments.
 Often, an explosion will damage buildings or structures and send heavy or sharp fragments throughout the air.
 These fragments or flying portions of a building can cause extreme harm to victims.
 Any part of the body can be affected by a secondary injury, but most often the injuries are blunt injuries or penetrating injuries.
 Sometimes, a blast can result in an eye penetration that can lead to permanent blindness.
-Sharp objects such as nails or pieces of metal may also cause deep lacerations, or other more serious injuries.
+Sharp objects such as nails or pieces of metal may also cause deep lacerations or other more serious injuries.
 It may require surgery to remove the fragments.

 - Tertiary Injuries - Victims of an explosion can also suffer from tertiary injuries.
 These are injuries that are suffered when the individual is thrown by the blast wind from the explosion.
-The force of the blast wind may cause people to topple backwards and suffer a blunt force trauma injury to the head or fracture a wrist or leg as they tumble backwards.
+The force of the blast wind may cause people to topple backward and suffer a blunt force trauma injury to the head or fracture a wrist or leg as they tumble backward.
 According to the CDC, most of the time tertiary injuries are fractures and traumatic amputations.
 They can also be closed or open brain injuries.

 - Quaternary Injuries - Finally, a person who is at the scene of an explosion may suffer from a quaternary injury.
 Most of the time, quaternary injuries are those that are exacerbations of existing conditions or complications.
 For example, if a person has a heart condition already, then an explosion may cause him or her to go into cardiac arrest.
 As well, those with asthma may have a terrible attack in the event of an explosion.
 Also, any injuries, illnesses, or diseases that are developed later after an explosion are typically considered quaternary injuries.